 - Variances are investigated;

 - Independent observers and supervisors have adequate opportunity to participate in, supervise and conduct test checks on the physical inventory;

-- Ensure that any proposed adjustments to stock are approved by the Dean/Director and other relevant delegate from the Finance Directorate; and
+- Any proposed adjustments to stock are approved by the Dean/Director and other relevant delegate from the Finance Directorate; and

-- Ensure that all steps of the stocktake process, including counts, investigations of variances, valuations and write offs are adequately documented.
+- All steps of the stock take process, including counts, investigations of variances, valuations and write offs are adequately documented.